gravitational/teleport/rfd/0079-oidc-joining.md

 We will implement this cache in-memory, as the data set is relatively small and it's cheap for us to repopulate this after a service restart.

+Whilst out of scope for an initial implementation, we should eventually allow the user to tweak the behaviour of the cache:

+- Custom rate limit for refreshing the JWKS, for cases where the user is aware of a specific rate limit that could be abused to deny them service.
+- Custom timeout for the request made to the OIDC well-known endpoint and JWKS endpoint, to allow the user to reduce the likelihood of resource exhaustion.

 #### Configuration

 In order to introduce support for OIDC joining, we will need to introduce a V3